fhildeb/lukso-node-guide/docs/guides/maintenance/problem-scanning.md

 :::info JSON RPC

-JSON-RPC is a lightweight communication protocol encoded in JSON, allowing calls to be sent to the server.
-Each execution client exposes such an interface at port `8545` to retreive calls to interact with the Ethereum network though a users local node.
+JSON-RPC is a lightweight communication protocol encoded in JSON, allowing calls to be sent to a service or server.
+Each execution client exposes a related interface at port `8545` to retreive calls to interact with the Ethereum network though the local node.
 The RPC allows to query network stats, node metadata, blockchain data, or even send transactions and interact with smart contracts.

 :::